Skip to content

 4. Density (how much hair do you have growing on your head?)

-5. Curl type (how does your hair curl?
-How strongly does your hair curl?)
+5. Curl type (how curly is your hair?
+How tight is your hair?)

 The first two properties are the most important: